MKC Cultivates Talent, Reaps Rewards

 “No, I’m out in the field,” he sheepishly explained while taking a break on a hot, August afternoon.
 Garcia is a hard worker.

 When it comes to agriculture, Garcia is all in.
-He is studying agronomy at Fort Hays State University, spent this summer as in intern at MKC and spent last summer providing summer help at MKC.
+He is studying agronomy at, spent this summer as in intern at MKC and spent last summer providing summer help at MKC.
 As soon as he graduates, Garcia hopes to become a fulltime employee at MKC.
 Eventually, he would like to manage one of their locations.

 His story is not uncommon among his peers.